 Option 2: Stay at a Universal Orlando Hotel

 Run in conjunction with Loew’s Hotels, the on-property resorts at Universal are all wonderful.
-They have endearing themes, offer relatively short walks to the parks and all of the action, have great amenities, and are fine hotels in their own right.
+They have endearing themes, most offer relatively short walks to the parks and all of the action, they have great amenities, and they are fine hotels in their own right.
 Three of them, however, offer an incredible benefit: All guests receive Universal Express passes that allow them to skip the lines at nearly all of the rides.